<img height="1" width="1" src="https://www.facebook.com/tr?id=156746741685952&amp;ev=PageView &amp;noscript=1">

 • June 27, 2024.The DoD submitted the Final Rule for CMMC 2.0 to OIRA, which has 90 days to review and seek inter-agency input, although this period may be extended if deemed necessary.

-• October 25, 2024.
-The approved CMMC 2.0 Final Rule is expected to be published in the Federal Register.
+• October 15, 2024.
+The approved CMMC 2.0 Final Rule was published in the Federal Register, 10 days earlier than anticipated by the DoD.

-• December 24, 2024.
-CMMC 2.0 will take effect 60 days after publication in the Federal Register.
+• December 14, 2024.
+CMMC 2.0 takes effect 60 days after publication in the Federal Register.
 In addition, it will be incorporated into the Code of Federal Regulations (32 CFR 170).

 • First Quarter 2025.
 It is widely expected that CMMC 2.0 requirements will begin to be incorporated into DoD contracts.